evandiewald/helium-taxable-mining-earnings/README.md

 hotspot_export_path = hotspot_name + '.csv'
 hotspot_earnings_df.to_csv(hotspot_export_path)
 ```
+5. Running the browser based [Streamlit](https://streamlit.io) app locally:

+`streamlit run app.py`

+The app is served by default at http://localhost:8501

 Like I said, nothing special, but if it saves someone a few minutes of coding then it's worth it.